oaa-examples/old-menu-button/README.md

 |              | `click`                      | Open menu; set focus to first item | no  |

 ### PopupMenu
-Corresponding HTML: `ul` element, conditionally visible

-* Menu container element is expected to have `role="menu"`
+* In this example, a `ul` element is used, with ARIA role `menu`.
-* Each child element of the container is expected to have `role="menuitem"`
+* Each child `li` element of the `ul` is expected to have role `menuitem`.
-* PopupMenu saves a reference to each menuitem element
+* The PopupMenu object saves a reference to each menuitem element.

-ARIA role:  `menu`

-ARIA properties & states:

-Related objects:
+#### Related objects

 * MenuButton: delegate for the element that controls the menu visibility
-* MenuItem: delegate that specifies behavior for each menuitem that the menu contains
+* MenuItem: delegate that specifies the behavior for each menuitem that the PopupMenu contains

 #### Event Listeners & Interaction Behavior